apaleslimghost/cadence/README.md

   - [x] split actual values in observable from displayed values in cell (hookable serialise)
   - [ ] flash cell on read(? is that even possible?)
   - [ ] indistinguishable between deleting a cell that returns a reference to something and deleting the cell containing the thing
+  - [ ] starting loops that were initialised before the transport started (should work? doesn't consistently eg on load with persistent data)
 - [ ] midi
   - [ ] CCs
   - [ ] notes